mike-north/certin/packages/utils/etc/utils.api.md

 //
 // @internal (undocumented)
 export function hasSudo(): boolean;

 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (ae-internal-missing-underscore) The name "includeWildcards" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export function includeWildcards(list: string[]): string[];

+// @public (undocumented)
+export const isLinux: boolean;

+// @public (undocumented)
+export const isMac: boolean;

+// @public (undocumented)
+export const isWindows: boolean;

+// Warning: (ae-internal-missing-underscore) The name "mkTmpFile" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export function mkTmpFile(): tmp.SynchrounousResult;

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen